whosteenie/AutoHide-AutoMod/README.md

 Choose whether you want to hide all comments from a specific user, or completely remove their comments and all replies from the page.

+Filter through and edit your blocklist, only current valid Reddit accounts will be accepted into the blocklist.

 <body align="center">
   <img align="center" src="https://github.com/whosteenie/AutoHide-AutoMod/blob/master/img/blocklist_preview.PNG?raw=true">
 </body>